cdogcoder/odin-recipes/README.md

 UPDATE:
 Hey everyone!
 I'm back to add some CSS to make this recipes site a little more interesting!
 I just got through the very basics of CSS, learning about what it is, selector types, some element properties, and just now, the cascade.
 I will be implementing what I learned to create a more enjoyable visual experience, so I hope you all like it to some degree.
 With that said, thank you for viewing this repo!

+SECOND UPDATE:
+Hey y'all!
+I'm back to add some more CSS to really make this recipes site pop!
+I just finished the second bit of the CSS lessons in Foundations, learning about the cascade, DevTools, the box model, and all about block and inline elements.
+I will be applying what I learned to create a nicer layout for this project, so I hope you all appreciate it.
+With that said, thank you for stopping by!